gepetto503/SICK/README.md

 * _on command line, run gulp build and gulp serve_
 * _reflect in darkness_

-### From template
+### From Cloned-Down template
 * _install node package manager and bower globally and in project folder.
-When installed in project folder, all dependencies will be installed according to the manifests._
+* _in terminal, from project folder root, run: npm install and bower install.
+All dependencies will be installed according to the manifests._
 * _on command line, run gulp build and gulp serve_
 * _reflect in darkness_